Eduardo Bradley: Later life

-The years following the crossing of the Andes were dedicated by Bradley to developing the local civil aviation industry to which he devoted the rest of his life.
+Bradley dedicated The years following the crossing of the Andes to developing the local civil aviation industry to which he devoted the rest of his life.
 He pioneered NYRBA, a company founded by Ralph O’Neil, in Argentina, and was the manager for Pan American Grace Airways and, later, president of Pan-American Argentina.

 On September 4, 1929, Bradley, then serving as secretary of the Argentine Department of Aviation, became the first passenger on a direct flight from Buenos Aires to Miami, flying Pan American.
 The journey lasted 56 hours.
 The purpose of his visit to the US was to compete for the second time in the Gordon Bennett Cup in ballooning.
-Eduardo Bradley departed at 4:05 pm in 4th place after pilot Ward T. Van Orman Eduardo Bradley died in Buenos Aires on June 3, 1951, and is buried in the Cementerio de la Recoleta.
+Eduardo Bradley departed at 4:05 pm in 4th place after pilot Ward T. Van Orman.
+Eduardo Bradley died in Buenos Aires on June 3, 1951, and is buried in the Cementerio de la Recoleta.